dictation-toolbox/Caster/castervoice/doc/readthedocs/CCR.md

 What rule filters do is expose pairs of rules to the user, allowing the user to change the rules' mapping as they see fit, and/or enable/disable compatibility checking which follows the rule filters.

-#### Rule Filters Simplified
+#### Simplified Rule Filters

 Though rule filters are very powerful, setting one up for the first time is not trivial.
 Therefore, a simplified method for common use cases has been created.
-Create the file `.caster\data\words.txt` and it will be read at boot time, and a rule filter created from it and added to Caster's list of rule filters.
+Create the file `.caster\filters\words.txt` and it will be read at boot time, and a rule filter created from it and added to Caster's list of rule filters.
 The following is an example `words.txt`:

 ```
 <<<SPEC>>>